RadGH/Soulflags-Events/readme.md

 ## Changelog

+### 1.2.6
+- Added cart styles
+- Use Class Type fields by default, not just for events with payments
+- Fixed alignment of available classes shortcode

 ### 1.2.0
 - Changed events to manage their own inventory, instead of using WooCommerce's stock system.
 - Fixed alignment of available classes shortcode